You will need roughly 2 minutes to read this article.

 commands on the builds endpoint, we’ve deviated slightly from “textbook REST” and have allowed endpoints to

-/restart and existing build or
+/restart an existing build or

 /stop a running build.
 If you want to trigger a build that pulls the latest code from a given branch, you would POST to the

 /builds endpoint with the project and the branch in question.
-More details can be found on this in the API v2 Documentation.
+More details can be found on this in the API v2 documentation.

 The Go library is released with the MIT license, so feel free to use it as you will.
 If you have suggestions, bugs or otherwise want to contribute to the project, please use the GitHub issues to submit these (or submit a PR).